 Cabal Therapy – A Cinderella story in The EPIC Storm, originally added as a few copies to the sideboard because of its ability to discard both Thalia, Guardian of Thraben and Force of Will.
 The card now finds itself as a full compliment and the main protection spell in the main deck.
 Between the ability to discard all types of cards and its synergies with Gitaxian Probe along with Empty the Warrens to effectively “Mind Twist” the opponent – it has found itself a home.
 With the shifting metagame attacking storm on two different axes both permanent based hate as well as spell based permission, Cabal Therapy is the absolutely the best viable option as it avoids life loss and is capable of discarding both of the attacking strategies.

-Duress, Thoughtseize – I go back and forth on these cards depending on the metagame.
-If Death and Taxes or Maverick type decks are fashionable, Thoughtseize tends to be the better card.
+Duress – I go back and forth on this slot depending on the metagame.
+If Death and Taxes or Maverick type decks are fashionable, the fourth copy of Cabal Therapy tends to be the better, maybe even a few copies of Thoughtseize.
 Duress is better if blue-based decks without too many disruption creatures are in favor.
-Keep in mind that Cabal Therapy is there to discard those!
-This slot in the deck is really a flex spot for disruption, in the past it has been for Silence in builds that have more colors.
+These slots are the deck's flex spots for disruption, in the past it has been for Silence in builds that have more colors.

 Empty the Warrens – I’ve already said so much about this card, but let’s reiterate.
 TES opts to play Empty the Warrens over Tendrils of Agony because Empty the Warrens is rarely a dead draw – the issue with Tendrils is it does absolutely nothing until it's lethal.
 Meanwhile casting Empty the Warrens with six or seven storm will easily win a game.
 Having a win condition in the deck that needs less storm and costs less than five (Ad Nauseam) dramatically increases the speed of TES often giving it games where we appear belcher-esque.
 Empty the Warrens also has great synergy as mentioned with Cabal Therapy – tearing apart the opponent's hand while simultaneously protecting our goblins.